How To Help The Victims Of The Christchurch, New Zealand Shooting

 Advertisement

-New Zealand Islamic Information Centre: The information center has set up a crowdfund campaign with LaunchGood.
-Since it was started, they have already raised more than $1.8 million.
+New Zealand Islamic Information Centre: The information centre has set up a crowdfund campaign with LaunchGood.
+Since it was started, they have already raised more than $1.8 million (£1.36 m).
 According to the campaign, “All proceeds will help with the immediate, short-term needs of the grieving families.”

-The New Zealand Council of Victim Support Groups: Already raising over $4.5 million, the support group has partnered with Givealittle to coordinate the campaign.
+The New Zealand Council of Victim Support Groups: Already raising over $4.5 million (£3.4 m), the support group has partnered with Givealittle to coordinate the campaign.
 According to the donation page, the funds will go to “provide support and resources for people affected by the Christchurch shootings and their family members.”

 New Zealand Red Cross: The New Zealand Red Cross is accepting donations of money, volunteer hours, and blood for all emergencies across New Zealand, the Christchurch shooting included.
 If you are in the area, you can volunteer to donate time, and if you’re not in New Zealand, you can opt to donate money.